Make Your Own Potato Stamp Heart Art

 See you later, stamp potater.

 You can always count on me to chip in a good potato pun.
 I hope you had a blast making your Potato Stamp Heart Art.
-If you want to continue to the potato stamping for another day, just wrap that spud up and pop it in the fridge for a couple of days.
-It won’t last much longer than that, I’m afraid, but you’ll have lots of great pieces to show for all your effort.
+If you want to continue to the potato stamping for another day, just wipe your stamp down with a paper towel and let it sit on the counter.
+It won’t last much longer than a few days, I’m afraid, but you’ll have lots of great pieces to show for all your effort.
 If you do decide to try out Potato Stamping, definitely let me know how it goes!

-Potato Stamping is fun, but it’s really only the tip of the iceberg when it comes to Valentine’s Day craft potential.
-I’ve been making a list of the Valentine’s Day crafts that I think would be fun to do this year, and I pulled together my favorite tutorials for you in 9 Valentine’s Day Crafts & Decor!
+Potato Stamping is fun, but it’s really only the tip of the iceberg when it comes to heart themed craft potential.
+I’ve been making a list of the Valentine’s Day crafts that I think would be fun to do this year, and I pulled together my favorite tutorials for you in my post 9 Valentine’s Day Crafts & Decor!
 I hope they help fill your February with creativity, love, and kindness.